travis-ci/travis.rb/README.md

     $ travis token
     Your access token is super-secret

+You can use that token for instance with curl:

+    $ curl -H "Authorization: token $(travis token)" https://api.travis-ci.org/users/ {"login":"rkh","name":"Konstantin Haase","email":"konstantin.haase@gmail.com","gravatar_id":"5c2b452f6eea4a6d84c105ebd971d2a4","locale":"en","is_syncing":false,"synced_at":"2013-01-21T20:31:06Z"}

+Note that if you just need it for looking at API payloads, that we also have the [`raw`][#raw] command.

 #### `whatsup`

 It's just a tiny feature, but it allows you to take a look at repositories that have recently seen some action (ie the left hand sidebar on [travis-ci.org](https://travis-ci.org)):